umee-network/docs/docs/users/getting-started/funding-wallet.md

 ![](/bg/funding-a-wallet.png)

-#### A [native UMEE token](/overview/umee-token/token-format) balance is required in order to transact on the Umee blockchain.
-The UMEE token is supported on several centralized exchanges including OKX, MEXC, Gate.io, and FTX.
+> Purchasing and withdrawing ATOM, the native Cosmos Hub token, is one of the easiest ways to start using Umee and the rest of the [Cosmos ecosystem](/users/blockchai-basics/what-is-cosmos).
+ATOM can easily be [exchanged for native UMEE tokens](/users/getting-started/funding-wallet.html#trading-cosmos-assets-on-a-decentralized-exchange) needed to transact on Umee.

 <br>

-## Withdrawing Cosmos Assets from an Exchange
+## Withdrawing Cosmos Assets from a Centralized Exchange

-> Purchasing and withdrawing ATOM, the native Cosmos Hub token, is one of the easiest ways to start using the [Cosmos ecosystem](/users/blockchai-basics/what-is-cosmos).
-These tokens can easily be [exchanged for native UMEE tokens](/users/getting-started/funding-wallet.html#trading-cosmos-assets-on-a-decentralized-exchange).

 :::: tabs